 “Unemployment is staying where it is, new jobs are minimal, and the Fed is staying defensive,” said Allan Flader, financial advisor at RBC Wealth Management, in Phoenix.
 “I would be surprised if they went to a neutral stance any time soon.
 You need to see more credible increases in employment, and it’s just not happening yet.”

 On Sept.
 13, the Fed unveiled a third round of economic stimulus, or quantitative easing, known as QE3.

-Among the day’s gainers, Dow Chemical Co, the largest U.S. chemical maker, said late on Tuesday it would cut 5 percent of its work force and shut 20 plants to counter a slowing global economy.
+The day’s other gainers included Dow Chemical Co, the largest U.S. chemical maker, which said late on Tuesday it would cut 5 percent of its work force and shut 20 plants to counter a slowing global economy.
 Its stock jumped 4.7 percent to $29.88.

 Homebuilders’ stocks ranked among the session’s best performers.
 An index of housing stocks shot up 0.7 percent.
 Shares of PulteGroup, one of the largest U.S. homebuilders, gained 0.8 percent to $17.45.

-Sales of new U.S. single-family homes soared 5.7 percent in September to the highest level in nearly 2-1/2 years, offering more evidence that the housing market’s recovery is improving.
+Sales of new U.S. single-family homes jumped 5.7 percent in September to the highest level in nearly 2-1/2 years, offering more evidence that the housing market’s recovery is improving.

 Volume was roughly 6.2 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, compared with the year-to-date average daily closing volume of 6.51 billion.